Tanvi1505/fraud-loss-prevention-engine/README.md

 ## What I built

 - Trained an **XGBoost model** with `scale_pos_weight` to handle the class imbalance, benchmarked against a logistic regression baseline
-- Added a **rules layer** alongside the model (a simple amount threshold), because real fraud stacks always combine ML with rules — never just one
+- Added a **rules layer** alongside the model (a simple amount threshold), because real fraud stacks always combine ML with rules, its never just one
 - Evaluated on **AUPRC and Precision@k**, not accuracy
 - Used **SHAP** to explain which features drive each score — fraud decisions need to be explainable to compliance
 - Built a **Streamlit dashboard** where you can move a slider for review capacity and adjust the cost assumptions, and it recalculates net savings in real time